-Science internships, and the accompanying course Research in Science, are for students in grades 11 and 12 interested in working closely with individual mentors and teams of world-renowned professors and scientists to understand scientific inquiry in a real-world setting.
+Science research placement, and the accompanying course Research in Science, are for students in grades 11 and 12 interested in working closely with individual mentors and teams of world-renowned professors and scientists to understand scientific inquiry in a real-world setting.

-The internships and coursework introduce students to experimental design, science literature, graph interpretation, public speaking, the act of creating presentations, and finding connections between science and other disciplines.
-The interns also learn to connect the work they are doing in a laboratory setting to the larger, exciting “big picture” of where scientific research is today.
+Research placement and coursework introduces students to experimental design, science literature, graph interpretation, public speaking, the act of creating presentations, and finding connections between science and other disciplines.
+Researchers also learn to connect the work they are doing in a laboratory setting to the larger, exciting “big picture” of where scientific research is today.

-From protein assembly to cellular biology students participated in science internships at Ecovative, Rensselaer Polytechnic Institute, Siena College and the New York State Museum Fish Lab.
+From protein assembly to cellular biology students participated in science research at Ecovative, Rensselaer Polytechnic Institute, Siena College and the New York State Museum Fish Lab.

-Cultural Anthropology, Enzymatics and Environmental Engineering are just a few of the projects our interns worked on in 2011-2012.
+Cultural Anthropology, Enzymatics and Environmental Engineering are just a few of the projects our researchers worked on in 2011-2012.

 Discover more »